A Brief Overview of Wireless Safety Systems:

 RE 5910 Schematic

 In addition to the BI 5910, DOLD RE 5910 is another crucial component that pairs perfectly with the BI 5910.
-The RE 5910 can be summarized as a wireless remote controller that can be taken by the operator into any dangerous zone and serve as a quick and reachable emergency stop. he Wireless Safety System is equipped with a secure transmission path that ensures reliable signal communication between the remote control and the radio-controlled safety module.
+The RE 5910 can be summarized as a wireless remote controller that can be taken by the operator into any dangerous zone and serve as a quick and reachable emergency stop.
+The Wireless Safety System is equipped with a secure transmission path that ensures reliable signal communication between the remote control and the radio-controlled safety module.
 Additionally, it allows for the customization of control functions tailored to specific applications, all of which can be managed via the remote control.
 The system also supports the integration of hard-wired safety components.

 Click to view our products